Rainbow-Dreamer/musicpy/README.md

 Installation
 -------------
 Make sure you have installed python (version >= 3.7) in your pc first.
-Execute the following command in the terminal to install musicpy by pip.
+Run the following line in the terminal to install musicpy by pip.

 ```shell
 pip install musicpy
 ```

 In addition, I also wrote a musicpy editor for writing and compiling musicpy code more easily than regular python IDE with real-time automatic compilation and execution, there are some syntactic sugar and you can listen to the music generating from your musicpy code on the fly, it is more convenient and interactive.

 I strongly recommend to use this musicpy editor to write musicpy code.

-You can download this musicpy editor at the [latest release](https://github.com/Rainbow-Dreamer/musicpy/releases/latest) of musicpy.
+You can download this musicpy editor at the repository [musicpy_editor](https://github.com/Rainbow-Dreamer/musicpy_editor), the preparation steps are in the README.
-Please be sure to download the musicpy folder from github first ([you can click here](https://github.com/Rainbow-Dreamer/musicpy/archive/master.zip)), and then go to the `musicpy editor` folder, you can go to `English Version` folder if you want to use English version of musicpy editor or `中文版` folder if you want to use Chinese version.
-Put this exe file inside the folder you choose to be able to use this editor.
-You could also run the python file musicpy editor.pyw in the folder you choose, but you need to make sure you have installed python (version >= 3.7) in your computer first.
-For more details including abilities and usages of this musicpy editor, see the [documentation](https://github.com/Rainbow-Dreamer/musicpy/wiki/How-to-use-musicpy#I-wrote-an-efficient-IDE-specifically-for-musicpy-for-everyone-to-use) here.

 Musicpy is all compatible with Windows, macOS and Linux, but there are some important notes if you encounter some errors on Linux or macOS.